 Logan County has a long history of people living in it.
 Artifacts dating from the Archaic Indians (8000 B.C.-1000 B.C.) have been found in the county.
-Artifacts have also been found of the prehistoric Indians who followed the Archaic.
+Artifacts have also been found of the pre-Contact Indians who followed the Archaic.
 These people included the Adena (800 B.C.-300 A.D.), the Hopewell (100 B.C.-600 A.D.) and the Fort Ancient (800 A.D.-1300 A.D.).
 These artifacts, such as spear points, arrow points, scrapers, knives and other tools show that people have lived, or at least hunted, in Logan County for 3000 years.
 They may have been here even earlier.
 Paleo-Indians (13,000 B.C.-1000 B.C.) may have also hunted on these lands.
 A tooth from a mastodon, an important animal to the Paleo Indians, was found near West Liberty.

 Many historic American Indians called Logan County home.
 This area was in the traditional homelands of the Miami.
 However, they probably shared this land with other tribes as a communal hunting ground that stretched from southwestern Ohio through Kentucky to Tennessee.
 The Miami, Shawnee, Wyandot, Delaware, Ottawa, Mingo, Seneca, Cherokee and many other tribes hunted on this large tract of land.

 The first known villages appeared in Logan County during the 1760s and 1770s.
 There were anywhere from 12 to 15 Indian towns here.
 Most of these villages belonged to the Shawnee Nation.
 The Shawnees were forced by the encroachment of whites to move from their villages in southern Ohio to newer sites in Clark and Greene counties, and later into Miami, Champaign, Auglaize and Logan counties.
 The Shawnees built several villages along the Mad River called the Mac-A-Cheek towns.
-These included Moluntha's Town (near present-day West Liberty), named after the principal chief of the Maykujay sept of the Shawnee tribe, and Wapatomica (near present-day Zanesfield), the capitol of the Shawnee nation at this time.
+These included Moluntha's Town (near present-day West Liberty), named after the principal chief of the Maykujay sept of the Shawnee tribe, and Wapatomica (near present-day Zanesfield), the capitol of the Shawnee nation at that time.
 Other villages included Blue Jacket's Town (Bellefontaine), Lewis' Town (Lewistown), Old Town (near DeGraff), Stony Creek (near DeGraff), Reed's Town (east of Bellefontaine) and Pigeon Town (northwest of West Liberty).

 Other tribes also lived in Logan County.
 The Wyandot had several villages including Zane's Town (Zanesfleld) and Solomon's Town (north of Huntsville).
 Bokengehelas' Town (northwest of Bellefontaine) was a major village of the Delaware.
 The Mingo, Seneca and Cherokee also lived in villages in Logan County.
 McKee's Town (south of Bellefontaine) was the home Alexander McKee, a British Indian agent and trader.
 Most of the tribes in the county and surrounding areas went to McKee's trading post to get the goods they needed like weapons, blankets, cooking utensils and clothes.

 In the fall of 1786 General Benjamin Logan led a force of U.S. soldiers and mounted Kentucky militia against the Mac-A-Cheek towns.
 Most of the Shawnee men were on raids against the Kentucky forts.
-This left only the elderly, women and children to defend the Indian homes.
+This left only the elderly, women, and children to defend the Indian homes.
 Logan's forces burned the towns and food supplies.

-They killed several of the Indians and captured many more, including Chief Moluntha.
+They killed several of the Shawnee and captured many more, including Chief Moluntha.
 He surrendered himself and his family to Logan.
-The general put the Shawnee chief under the protection of guards.
+The General put the Shawnee chief under the protection of guards.
 However, Colonel Hugh McGary broke through the guard and murdered Moluntha with a tomahawk.
 Logan then had McGary arrested.
 The death of one of their most respected chiefs angered the Shawnees, who retaliated by fighting even harder against the whites.
 The Shawnees eventually rebuilt many of their burnt towns on the Mad River and stayed there for another 20 to 25 years.